 If you don’t want to end up like the “guiris” (foreigners) who spend their time walking up and down the Rambla drinking sangria and eating an expensive and not so traditional paella, read our tips on 30 things to do in Barcelona and watch the Barcelona Travel Guide video!

-Tip: Go to “Plaça Sant Miquel” and find the monument which is a homage to Castellers also known as human towers.
+Tip: Go to “Plaça Sant Miquel” and find the monument which is an homage to Castellers also known as human towers.

-3. Skate (or walk) the Paseo Maritimo from the Barceloneta beach until the end at the Forum
+3. Skate (or walk) the Paseo Maritimo from the Barceloneta beach until the end of the Forum.

-Tip: Stop by beach bar commonly known as “chiringuito” for one mojito (or two!).
+Tip: Stop by the beach bar commonly known as “chiringuito” for one mojito (or two!).

-6. Relax with a cold beer in hand on the patio at the Antic Teatre and see a show
+6. Relax with a cold beer in hand on the patio at the Antic Theatre and see a show.

-Tip: Arrive early in the afternoon if you want to sit outside at the patio because this popular bar gets full very quickly.
+Tip: Arrive early in the afternoon if you want to sit outside on the patio because this popular bar gets full very quickly.

 Tip: Search for the gigantic mammoth sculpture and take a photo!